-For this, we asked PhD alumna of NSIRC and the University of Nottingham, Dr Galatée Levadoux, and viva passing PhD student with NSIRC and Coventry University Karan Derekar, for their best advice on how to survive and pass your PhD viva.
+To help you start a PhD Viva presentation and be best prepared, we asked PhD alumna of NSIRC (National Structural Integrity Research Centre) and the University of Nottingham, Dr Galatée Levadoux, and viva passing PhD student with NSIRC and Coventry University Karan Derekar, for their best advice on how to survive and pass your PhD viva...

 When you don't know something, when you are not sure about a result, when you are asked why you did not do something, be plain and honest.
 The person in front of you is an expert who will know if you are lying, or trying to beat around the bush, and thus be harder on you for the rest of the viva.